-A joint venture between Comerc Energia, Seta The 2021 acquisition of 20% of the capital of Engenharia and Araxá Solar (a company of the Seta the Comerc Energia Group by the Perfin Group group).
-Created in 2019, it develops renewable brought in one of the largest distributed generation energy projects, structuring, construction, platforms in Brazil: Mori Energia, founded in 2019 operation and trading, especially in centralized by the Perfin Group. solar energy.
+A joint venture between Comerc Energia, Seta Engenharia and Araxá Solar (a company of the Seta group).
+Created in 2019, it develops renewable energy projects, structuring, construction, operation and trading, especially in centralized solar energy.

 Comerc brings in its solid experience in energy solutions while Seta adds its expertise in infrastructure projects.
 Araxá in turn contributes with its knowledge of photovoltaic plant projects.